 Another thing that is good to have is an effective kill switch.
 This will stop your internet connection in case of VPN failure.
 This can be important while torrenting, as it means your identity and activity won’t be revealed if your VPN temporarily conks out.

 We don’t want any strict laws or wide-reaching intelligence alliances killing our peer-to-peer buzz, so it’s a good thing to be aware of the details about the VPN we’re using.

 VyprVPN is run by a company named Golden Frog.
 The service falls under Swiss jurisdiction.
 VPN usage is completely legal and unrestricted in Switzerland, which is always good.
-The country itself is also not a member of the 14-eyes or any other intelligence alliances and is known as a privacy-friendly jurisdiction.
+The country itself is also not a member of the Fourteen Eyes or any other intelligence alliances and is known as a privacy-friendly jurisdiction.

 Having no logs at all means that you’re essentially immune to having your data handed over to the government or LEA by the VPN company which should put most people at ease.